 - I. Suitability as Open Space Subdivision.

 - A. Completeness of Application.

 - 1. Alternate Road Standards.
-The Commission had not received evidence that the Board of Selectmen hadhave approved, or were are
+The Commission had not received evidence that the Board of Selectmen had approved, or were reasonably likely to approve, the Alternative Road Standards proposed by the Applicant as of the close of the public hearing on the 2005 Special Exception.
+Therefore, the Commission considered the Application under the then-current road standards required by the Zoning and Subdivision

-reasonably likely to approve, the Alternative Road Standards proposed by the Applicant as of the close of the public hearing on the 2005 Special Exception.
-Therefore, the Commission considered has been considering the Application under the then-current road standards required by the Zoning and Subdivision Regulations.
-After the close of the Public Hearing, the Commission received the decision of the Board of Selectmen relative to Alternative Road Standards, but the plans before the Commission do not illustrate the effect that such standards will have on road locations, alignment, grading, or other aspects of design that may be -affected by the road specifications as approved.
-Commission's Traffic Engineering consultant had cautioned the Commission that, depending on -the extent and type of Alternative Road Standards that were approved there would be some degree of alteration of road grades, alignment, or_public/private status.
-The Applicant has contended that, because of the preliminary nature of the road pattern sets forth in this Special Exception application, there was no need for the Alternative Road Specifications to be finalized in this proceeding, and that is the reason why the Applicant did not seek the decision of the Board of Selectmen prior to filing the 2005 Special Exception Application.
+Regulations.
+After the close of the Public Hearing, the Commission received the decision of the Board of Selectmen relative to Alternative Road Standards, but the plans before the Commission do not illustrate the effect that such standards will have on road locations, alignment, grading, or other aspects of design that may be affected by the road specifications as approved.
+The Commission's Traffic Engineering consultant had cautioned the Commission that, depending on the extent and type of Alternative Road Standards that were approved there would be some degree of alteration of road grades, alignment, or public/private status.
+The Applicant has contended that, because of the preliminary nature of the road pattern set forth in this Special Exception application. there was no need for the Alternative Road Specifications to be finalized in this proceeding, and that is the reason why the Applicant did not seek the decision of the Board of Selectmen prior to filing the 2005 Special Exception Application.
 Since the 2005 Special Exception, the Planning Commission has adopted new "Regulations for Public Improvements" that replace the former Board of Selectmen's "Design and Construction Standards," so the Commission will be in the position to review road specifications in the context of future subdivision and/or PRD applications.
 Staff have reviewed the Modification Application under both the 2005 Alternative Road Specifications and the current "Regulations for Public Improvements."

-The did not seek the decision of the Board of Selectmen prior to filing this Application.
-The Commission accepts this explanation, and therefore the approval of this Special Exception shall not include any approval of road specifications or any approval of road grading, alignment, or other engineering elements, all aspects of which, including environmental impacts thereof, shall be reviewed de novo during the final subdivision application.
+The approval of this Special Exception shall not include any approval of road specifications or any approval of road grading, alignment, or other engineering elements, all aspects of which, including environmental impacts thereof, shall be reviewed de novo during the final subdivision application.

-2. Standing to Apply, Access to Bokum Road Over the State Valley Railroad Corridor.
-The Commission finds that the State of Connecticut, acting by and through its Department of Environmental Protection, is not prepared to approve an_at grade crossing of the railroad tracks located on State-owned property between The Preserve property and Bokum Road.
+Standing to Apply, Access to Bokum Road Over the State Valley Railroad Corridor.
+The Commission finds that the State of Connecticut, acting by and through its Department of Environmental Protection, is not prepared to approve an at grade crossing of the railroad tracks located on State-owned property between The Preserve property and Bokum Road.
 However, the Applicant is not proposing an at grade crossing, but rather is proposing a fly-over crossing.
-The Applicant has represented to the Commission that it is capable of obtaining the approval required to cross the State property; that it has had discussion with the State to that effect; and that it is willing_to assume the risk that it is unable to obtain such approval.
-The Applicant has also argued that because this is a preliminary design, authorizing nothing to be constructed, it need not have the State's consent at this stage any more than it has the approval of-other State and local agencies that would be required in a final subdivision application.
+The Applicant has represented to the Commission that it is capable of obtaining the approval required to cross the State property; that it has had discussion with the State to that effect; and that it is willing to assume the risk that it is unable to obtain such approval.
+The Applicant has also argued that because this is a preliminary design, authorizing nothing to be constructed, it need not have the State's consent at this stage any more than it has the approval of other State and local agencies that would be required in a final subdivision application.
 The Commission is aware (Exhibit 107) that since the 2005 Special Exception, the State of Connecticut, acting by and through its Department of Environmental Protection, has denied one request for access, but the Applicant has maintained that this is not a final decision and may be revisited in the future.